There are a lot of reasons why your AC system freezes up.

 Double-checking the air filter isn’t dirty and airflow isn’t decreased are the only work you can safely take care of yourself.
-If you need to put in a new the filter, you can accelerate the melting process by turning off the equipment and turning on the fan.
+If you need to put in a new the filter, you can hasten the melting process by turning off the unit and turning on the fan.
 If you have a heat pump, you can turn it to heat mode until the ice has melted.

-After the ice melts, move the temperature back to normal.
-If your system freezes a second time, call Broad Ripple Service Experts to repair the malfunction.
+After the ice disappears, move the temp back to normal.
+If your system freezes repeatedly, get in touch with Broad Ripple Service Experts to repair the malfunction.

 What leads to a leak?